c42f/tinyformat/README.rst

     void printf(const char* formatString,
                 const T1& value1, const Args&... args);

-It's usually a bad idea to print string literals directly as the format string, since the literal may contain errant ``%`` symbols and these would trigger an unwanted conversion.
-All three interface functions enforce a minimum of one value to be formatted to prevent this kind of bug.
-Thus, you must replace ``tfm::printf(myStr)`` with ``tfm::printf("%s", myStr)`` to avoid a compile error.

 .. [#] Generating the code to support more arguments is quite easy using the in-source code generator based on the excellent code generation script ``cog.py`` (http://nedbatchelder.com/code/cog):  Set the ``maxParams``